 The retreat is suitable for both beginners and experienced practitioners.
 Beginners have a chance to become familiar with basic meditation techniques and to see their effects clearly in practice, so a retreat is a good way to begin a meditation practice.
 For experienced meditators, a retreat is a great opportunity to deepen and clarify their practice under the guidance of qualified teachers.

 Teachings are offered mainly in English.
 The daily routine consists mostly of sitting and walking meditation and also includes instructions for meditation, an evening talk, a working period and a voluntary exercise of mindful movement.
 The retreat is held in silence except during individual or group interviews with a teacher.

 The retreat includes a daily breakfast, lunch and light dinner, all vegetarian.
 Participants stay in 2-4 person rooms.
 The retreat will take place at the Friendship Inn, which is located in Kruusila, near Salo, on the shore of beautiful Lake Pernjärvi.

 The retreat will be taught by Martine Batchelor.
 She lived in Korea as a Zen nun under the guidance of Master Kusan for ten years.
 She is the author of Meditation for Life, The Path of Compassion, Women in Korean Zen and Let Go: A Buddhist Guide to Breaking Free of Habits.
 Martine Batchelor is a member of the Gaia House Teacher Council.
 She teaches meditation retreats worldwide and lives in France.
 Her latest work is the The Spirit of the Buddha.

 How much does it cost?
 How can I sign up?

 The base price is 175 €, but it is also possible to pay more or less than this.
-You may sign up by paying the registration fee and filling in the registration form.
+Retreat is full, but you can sign up to the waiting list by filling in the registration form.
+Don’t pay the registration fee!
 More information about the price, registration and other details here.